 C. Obtaining and Managing Cash:

-Refer to Article 1 for detailed information on currency exchange and ATM withdrawals.
+See the Chinese yuan and ATM guide for details on currency exchange and ATM withdrawals.
 Remember to request smaller denominations when exchanging currency and try to use larger notes (¥100) for larger purchases to get change.

 IV.
 UnionPay Cards: China’s Domestic Champion